jacketizer/libnmea/README.md

 ### Testing

-Every commit must pass all the tests with success.
+Every merge request must pass all the tests.